-8.1 A 5% pay award allowance has been included in 2023/24 and 2024/25 of the plan as a result of the current high inflation.
-It should be noted that pay awards in Local Government are covered by collective bargaining between employers and trade unions and is not subject to direct control from Central Government.

-- 8.2 The pension fund is subject to a triennial actuarial valuation, the most recent of which has been undertaken by Hymans Robertson LLP during 2022, on behalf of Gloucestershire County Council, the pension fund administrator.
+- 8.1 A 5% pay award allowance has been included in 2024/25 as a result of the current high inflation.
+It should be noted that pay awards in Local Government are covered by collective bargaining between employers and trade unions and is not subject to direct control from Central Government. - 8.2 The pension fund is subject to a triennial actuarial valuation, the most recent of which has been undertaken by Hymans Robertson LLP during 2022, on behalf of Gloucestershire County Council, the pension fund administrator.
 As a result of the triennial valuation the actuary confirmed that the Council's contribution can be reduced by £0.126m per annum.
 This still assumes that the Council will be fully funded in line with the current strategy of 17 years.
-The new contribution rates will commence from April 2023.
+The new contribution rates commenced from April 2023.
 The plan assumes no further increase in pension contributions. - 8.3 Prices inflation has been included on selected non-pay items, namely contractual obligations.
 All other inflationary increases are expected to be absorbed within base budget which represents a real time reduction through efficiency gains.
-In contrast to previous years rather than place a percentage increase in 2023/24, significant contractual obligations have been reviewed and the plan at Appendix 1 & 2 has included expected pressure in areas such as waste, leisure, utilities, and interest costs. - 8.4 Prices inflation is included on selected fees and charges for each year of the plan.
-As with inflation on prices in 2023/24 the increases have been calculated taking into account the cost pressures on the Council.
-For 24/25 a 5% increase and in subsequent years a 2.5% increase has been assumed.
+In contrast to previous years rather than place a percentage increase in 2024/25, significant contractual obligations have been reviewed and the plan at Appendix 1 & 2 has included expected pressure in areas such as waste, leisure, utilities, and interest costs. - 8.4 Prices inflation is included on selected fees and charges for each year of the plan.
+As with inflation on prices in 2024/25 the increases have been calculated taking into account the cost pressures on the Council.
+For 25/26 a 5% increase and in subsequent years a 2.5% increase has been assumed.